fp-cybrilla/fp-cybrilla.github.io/content/upcoming/roadmap.md

       },
       {
         short: "Ability to cancel mandates",
-        detail: "Allow investors or distributors to cancel existing autopay mandates directly through the platform, without needing to contact the bank or NPCI separately."
+        detail: "Allow investors or distributors to cancel existing autopay mandates directly through the platform."
       },
     ],

     development: [
       {
         short: "Same-day settlement for batch purchases and SIPs",
-        detail: "Batch lumpsum purchases and SIP instalments will settle on the same day for select AMCs, reducing the gap between payment and unit allotment.",
+        detail: "Batch lumpsum purchases and SIP instalments will settle on the same day for select AMCs.",
-        month: "Mar"
+        month: "Apr"
       },
       {
         short: "Payment failure window cut from T+7 days to T+30 min",
         detail: "Failed payments will be flagged within 30 minutes instead of the current T+7 day window, enabling investors to retry much faster and reducing the risk of missing NAV-sensitive transactions.",
-        month: "Mar"
+        month: "Apr"
       },
       {
         short: "Token URL UX redesign",
         detail: "A redesigned payment token URL experience, especially aimed at new MF distributors building their first investor-facing app — cleaner layout, clearer calls to action, and a better mobile experience.",
-        month: "Mar"
+        month: "Apr"
       },
+    ],

+    launched: [
       {
         short: "Mandate + first instalment in one UPI interaction",
-        detail: "For 'first instalment today' SIPs, investors will be able to authorise an autopay mandate and make the first instalment payment in a single UPI interaction.
-The first instalment will be debited within 24–28 hours.",
+        detail: "For 'first instalment today' SIPs, investors will be able to authorise an autopay mandate and initiate the first instalment payment in a single UPI interaction.
+The first instalment will be debited within 24–28 hours."
-        month: "Mar"
       },
-    ],

-    launched: [
       {
         short: "Manual retry for failed lumpsum and SIP payments",
-        detail: "Investors or distributors can now manually trigger a payment retry for failed lumpsum orders and SIP instalments, without needing to raise a support ticket."
+        detail: "Payments can now be retried manually for an existing order.
+The investor will not have to place a fresh order just to retry a payment."
       },
       {
         short: "Auto-retry for failed mandate-based SIP payments",
-        detail: "SIP payments that fail due to technical reasons (not insufficient funds) are now automatically retried, reducing instances of missed instalments without investor intervention."
+        detail: "SIP payments that fail due to technical reasons are now automatically retried upto 3 times, reducing instances of missed instalments without investor intervention."
       },
     ],